nbrito/research/inception/README.md

 * [Reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering) the vulnerability.
 * Etc...

-It shows, using very detailed [demonstration](https://vimeo.com/nbrito), how to achieve the **state-of-art** building exploitation and defenses, using your own exploitation skills.
+It shows, using very detailed [demonstration](https://vimeo.com/nbrito), how to achieve the "_**state-of-art**_" building exploitation and defenses, using your own exploitation skills.

-The **black magic** is finally unveiled, showing how to use tools (public available) to understand and apply [reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering) to a vulnerability.
+The "_**black magic**_" is finally unveiled, showing how to use tools (public available) to understand and apply [reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering) to a vulnerability.

 ## Motivation
 Many talks have been done in the last years, as well as too many useless information has been given by security community: